enso-org/enso/doc/java-style-guide.md

-# Scala Style Guide
+# Java Style Guide
-Like many style guides, this Scala style guide exists for two primary reasons.
+Like many style guides, this Java style guide exists for two primary reasons.
 The first is to provide guidelines that result in a consistent code style across all of the Enso codebases, while the second is to guide people towards a style that is expressive while still easy to read and understand.